 For the sausage:

-- 4 pork sausages (good quality (not Italian or honey garlic flavoured))
+- 4 links pork sausages, good quality (not Italian or honey garlic flavoured)

 - Salt and freshly ground pepper

-- 1/4 tsp hot English Mustard (such as Keen's or Dijon)
+- 1/4 teaspoon hot English Mustard, such as Keen's or Dijon

 - Start the potatoes by preparing the potatoes and placing in a large pot.
 Cover with cold water by a couple of inches salt the water and heat to boiling over high heat.
 Boil potatoes until tender.